ajdiaz/timeline/man/tl-tutorial.7.md

 ## Tags

-A tag is a label that a user can publicy define over an event.
+A tag is a label that a user can publicly define over an event.
 This is not just a hashtag in the usual way.
 A tag is defined with other users not by the owner of the post (well, in fact the owner can also set tags on this owns events).
 You can filter your messages to see only certain tags or discard messages with some tags (see **tl-timeline**(1) to see how to do this in deep).

-For example you can view the messages related with vim:
+For example, you can view the messages related with vim:

 ```{console}
 tl tl tag:vim